 But Dorothy and John stood firm in their faith.
 John kept reading his Bible.
 Dorothy kept praying.
 And finally, in 2010, John was released.

 One of the first things he did was start a prison ministry to tell prisoners how Jesus can save and change them.
-In 2017, John joined Prison Fellowship as field director in North Texas.
+John also served with Prison Fellowship as a field director in North Texas from 2017-2020.
 "I am so proud of the godly man my son has become," says Dorothy.

 'A LITTLE TALK' WITH GOD